CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-05-06-not-fast-mod.md

 BENCHMARK(fastMod)->Apply(custom_args);
 ```

-The main idea here is that division is expensive, so if we don't need to perform it, we shouldn't.
+The main idea here is that `idiv` instructions are expensive, so if we don't need to perform it, we shouldn't.
 Therefore, if an input number is less than the ceiling (32, 128, or 224), we simply store the input number to the output.
-If the input number is greater than or equal to `ceil`, we have to perform the modulo.
+That's because the modulo of any number that is less than the ceiling by the ceiling is just the input number (e.g., 25 % 225 = 25).
 Here are the performance results I measured.

 ```
 ---------------------------------------------------------------------